Jay6949/Jayjit-/README.md

 # Jayjit-
-This is my first Repos
+This is my first Repos.
 Author- Jayjit Dutta